Why Long Island Has So Many Volunteer Fire Departments

 Nassau vs. Suffolk County Differences

-While both counties rely on volunteer departments:
+While both counties rely heavily on volunteer departments:

 Common Misunderstandings